Everyone can participate (hotel's or hostel's guests or the guests from all other accommodations in Kotor, Budva, and Podgorica)

 In the time of Enver Hoxha total number of cars was around 500.
-Today, especially in the center there are lot of cars so please be careful when crossing the streets, as some of the drivers don’t respect the rules completely so accidents are common.
-In last couple of years the local government made a great effort to make roads better and discipline the drivers, which is noticeable but we still recommend caution.
-Tirana is a big student center and number of young people make more than 50% of city population.
+Today, especially in the center there are lots of cars so please be careful when crossing the streets, as some of the drivers don’t respect the rules completely so accidents are common.
+In the last couple of years, the local government made a great effort to make roads better and discipline the drivers, which is noticeable but we still recommend caution.
+Tirana is a big student center and the number of young people make more than 50% of the city population.
 People of Tirana are pleasant, welcoming and will help if you have questions.
-Beside Albanian most of people speak good Italian and then English.
+Besides Albanian, most people speak good Italian and then English.

 Don’t be surprised if you see somebody running across the street as some old habits still remain in Tirana and other parts of Albania, you can accept it as the atmosphere of the city.
 Don’t compare Tirana to western cities or the city you are coming from.
-That is why they say that Tirana is the last secret of Europe.
-You can’t find world famous and luxurious brands on every corner, but Tirana has its local charm and local traders which takes you back to times when cities were slow-paced and cheap and not so generic.
-After the end of the communist rule Albanian people started travelling out of the country, many artists wanted to erase the communist darkness by painting the facades in vivid colors, which gave a new happier looks to the city.
-Criminal on the streets is not common, city is safe and tourists welcomed.
+That is why they say that Tirana is the last secret in Europe.
+You can’t find world-famous and luxurious brands on every corner, but Tirana has its local charm and local traders which takes you back to times when cities were slow-paced and cheap and not so generic.
+After the end of the communist rule Albanian people started traveling out of the country, many artists wanted to erase the communist darkness by painting the facades in vivid colors, which gave a new happier look to the city.
+The criminal on the streets is not common, the city is safe and tourists welcomed.
 If you want to take a panoramic photo you can go to the Sky Tower where you can also find a restaurant a have lunch.
 Prices are very good, sometimes unbelievably low for the quality of the service.
 You can’t find a traditional bazaar in the city center nor an old town or a fortress.
 Tirana doesn’t have an old core.
-Its center is Skanderbeg square with two main boulevards and it’s not larger than 3 square kilometers.
-As there is no hills and the center is flat it makes a pleasant walk with enough shade, as in summer the temperature can rise up to 40°C.
+Its center is Skanderbeg square with two main boulevards and it’s no larger than 3 square kilometers.
+As there are no hills and the center is flat it makes a pleasant walk with enough shade, as in summer the temperature can rise up to 40°C.

 BOOKING AND PAYMENT